mootools/mootools-core/Docs/Types/String.md

 ### Examples:

-	'i like cookies'.capitalize(); //returns 'I Like Cookies'
+	'i like cookies'.capitalize(); // returns 'I Like Cookies'